Tanami Gas Pipeline Project

 Proposed pipeline route

 This map shows our proposed pipeline corridor.
-However, we are still conducting consultations with the communities which will help define the final route, with particular consideration given to any environmental, Aboriginal heritage or sacred sites impacts.
+We have conducted consultations with the communities which has helped define the final route with particular consideration given to the existing infrastructure, utilities, pastoral, mining, environmental, Aboriginal heritage and sacred sites impacts.

 Construction and installation

-Construction will take place in a dedicated right of way (largely outside the Tanami Road Reserve) with additional work areas like access tracks, turn around points, construction camps and water storage facilities along the pipeline route.
+Construction will take place in a dedicated right of way with additional work areas such as access tracks, turn around points, construction camps and water storage facilities along the pipeline route.

 The pipeline will be built by AGIG using industry leading and highly experienced contractors.
 The pipe is being manufactured overseas and will be delivered to the Darwin port.
-From here, we will transport it to the Alice Springs rail yard, and then onto laydown areas located along the construction route.
-Wherever possible, we will use local labour and services to support the project.
+The pipes will then be transported to the Alice Springs rail yard, and then onto laydown areas located along the construction route.
+We will use local labour and services to support the project.

-We are currently in the process of investigation and consultation with the communities to determine how this project may impact on cultural heritage, flora and fauna, watercourse crossings, erosion, dust and waste management.
-After this research, we will develop strategies to control and minimise any impacts.
+We are currently in the process of undertaking an investigation to determine how this project will have an impact on cultural heritage.
+In addition, the project will also research impacts on flora and fauna, watercourse crossings, erosion, dust and waste management.
+Following this work, Heritage and Construction Environmental Management Plans will be issued to control and minimise any impacts.